AndreasTar/Image_2_ASCII/README.md

 - [ ] Implement currently partial (**~**) or unimplemented (✖) features.

 ToDo List:
-- [ ] Allow conversion to pixelart.
 - [ ] Allow for custom Grayscale array.
 - [ ] Add examples to the readme and improve its visual aspect.
 - [ ] Implement edge detection for better results.
+- [ ] Add other types of characters, like braille for more blocky looks.

+Backlog / Potentially will never implement natively:
 - [ ] Add slope support for grayscale-value control.
-- [ ] Add other types of characters, like braille for more blocky looks.

 ## Contribution